agentsea/dark.rl/README.md

   <img src="static/dark_rl_extreme_glow.png" alt="Dark RL Logo" width="400">
 </p>

 # Dark RL: Experiments in Interactive Learning

 Dark RL provides a high-level interface for interactive, online learning with large language models.
-The `OnlineLLM` is the core of this library, offering a means to perform training and inference in one model efficiently.
+The `OnlineLLM` is the core of this library, offering a means to perform training and inference in one model efficiently

 > [!WARNING]
 > Dark RL is in alpha